crashoverride777/swifty-ads/README.md

 The 1st line sets up the presentingViewController var to your Current View Controller, this step is important as your app will crash otherwise when calling an Ad.

 NOTE: In SpriteKit this normally only needs to be done once as there usually is only 1 viewController.
-However if your app has is not a spriteKit game and uses multiple view controllers than do not forget to call this again when changing viewControllers or check the "final info" for a better way.
+However if your app is not a spriteKit game and uses multiple view controllers than do not forget to call this again when changing viewControllers or check the "final info" for a better way.

 The 2nd line will simply preload the first bunch of InterAds .
 This also only needs to be called